A question that dog owners often ask is, how much exercise does a dog need?

 Several factors can influence how much exercise your dog can or should get.
 It's important to consider these factors to ensure your dog is getting the appropriate amount and type of exercise for their individual needs:

-1. Age: Younger dogs generally have a lot of energy and may require several short bursts of activity each day.
+1. Age: Dogs require different amounts and types of exercise by age.
+Younger dogs generally have a lot of energy and may require several short bursts of activity each day.
 Older dogs, on the other hand, may not be as energetic or may have health issues that limit their activity.

 2. Breed and Size: Some breeds are naturally more active than others.
 For instance, working breeds such as Border Collies or Labrador Retrievers often require more exercise than less active breeds like Bulldogs or Basset Hounds.
 Small breeds don't necessarily need less exercise than larger breeds, but the type of activity may differ.